-Successful and realistic salary negotiations embrace five principles based on the knowledge that the salary you begin a job with reflects your value to an organization and typically determines future salary increases.
-Regardless of whether or not you think the salary level is adequate, we suggest that you incorporate these five principles into your job search.
+Successful salary negotiations embrace five principles based on the knowledge that your beginning salary reflects your value to an organization and typically determines future salary increases.
+Regardless of whether or not you think the salary is adequate, we suggest that you incorporate these five principles into your job search.
 This will help you negotiate both professionally and effectively:

 It is crucial to display self-confidence in negotiations.
-Without it, a potential employer will feel that they don’t have to offer anything more to you.
+Without it, employers will feel that they don’t have to offer anything more to you.
 Know what you want in terms of salary, including the least amount that you will accept.
-Know what you are worth through comparisons with peers entering similar jobs, and through research.
+Know what you are worth through peer comparisons and through research.
 When you approach the employer with your request for a higher salary, be confident that the amount you are requesting is what you are worth.
 By marketing yourself in this manner, you have a better chance at persuading the employer to consider your counteroffer.

 3. Recognition of Mutual Needs

-Recognizing both your needs and your employer's needs helps you gain empathy, realism and negotiating power.
+Recognizing both your needs and your employer’s needs helps you gain empathy, respect and negotiating power.
 Put yourself in the position of the employer to better understand his or her interests, needs, and perception of you.
-The employer initially values the position he or she is trying to fill more than he values the interviewee.
+The employer initially values the vacant position more than she or he values the interviewee.
 Keeping this in mind, it is up to you to prove that your value equals or exceeds the value the employer places on the position.
-Thoughtful probing during the interview can help you determine the employer’s value of the job, such as asking what his or her goals are for the position.
-Self-confidence and good communication during the interview can display your value of the position itself as well as your value to the organization.
+Ask thoughtful questions during the interview such as asking what his or her goals are for the position.
+Self-confidence and good communication during the interview will demonstrate your value to the organization.

 4. Calculated Timing

 Timing is everything.
 As a rule, salary should never be discussed before the offer is extended.
-If asked about salary requirement during the interview process, kindly avoid the discussion with a sincere response such as “I am certain that you will offer the best possible salary based upon my value to your organization.”
-By mentioning your salary requirement, you may be screened out of the selection process because the company cannot afford you.
-Be aware of what the employer can and cannot negotiate.
+If asked about salary requirements during the interview process, kindly avoid the discussion with a sincere response such as “I am certain that you will offer the best possible salary based upon my value to your organization.”
+By mentioning you’re a salary figure, you may be screened out of the selection process because the company cannot afford you.
+Also, be aware of what the employer can and cannot negotiate.
 Often, the employer cannot negotiate on company policies like the number of vacation days you might receive, but they may be able to negotiate your salary or flex time.

 5. Evaluation and Communication

-In most cases, the salary discussion should be initiated by the employer.
+In most cases, the salary discussion should be initiated by the employer, first with a phone call and then an accompanied letter explaining the offer in more detail.
 Once the employer opens the discussion, it’s time for you to professionally address the issue based upon your research.
-One way to address the issue is by saying something like: “Well, from my research over the past few months, I’ve figured that a person with my qualifications in a position similar to this is paid anywhere from $33-38,000 a year.”
+One way to address the issue is by saying something like: “Well, from my research over the past few months, I’ve figured that a person with my qualifications in a position similar to this is paid anywhere from $35-40,000 a year.”